cmontilha/ElegantMansion/README.md

 - **Contact Form**: A fully functional contact form for potential buyers to schedule a visit or request more information.
 - **SEO Optimized**: Structured content and meta tags designed to improve visibility on search engines.
 - **Elegant UI/UX**: A clean, minimalist interface with a focus on ease of navigation and a luxurious feel, reflecting the high-end nature of the property.

 ---

-## 🌐 Visit Our Website

-For more details and to explore the property, [visit our website](https://cmontilha.github.io/ElegantMansion/).

----